Guaranteeing Ginger

 Finding nice looking Ginger, Galangal or Turmeric rhizomes at the supermarket often gets folks thinking of growing their own, only to find their rhizomes rotting after planting.
 With supermarket Ginger at around $56 a kilo last year, it really is worth trying to grow your own.

 I’ll share here the process that we’ve found successful at Ligaya Garden.
 It should give you a good crop and help you to avoid pieces of your favourite spice turning to goo after planting.
-We get some pretty extreme weather in Gawler but these tips work here and should work from Melbourne across to Perth.
+We get some pretty extreme weather in Gawler, but these tips work here and should work from Melbourne across to Perth.
 It’s a bit different in the tropics but isn’t everything?
 The steps in this article apply to all three rhizomes, Ginger Turmeric and Galangal.

-The most important things to remember when growing these plants are that they like a lot of Sun and don’t like swimming.
+They don’t like swimming.
 They love a lot of water but don’t like it sitting around.
 Good drainage is the key to successfully growing them.

-We’ve found Galangal to be pretty well indestructible but Gnger prefers 20-35 degrees for best growing and Turmeric, a little cooler at 20 – 30.
+We’ve found Galangal to be pretty well indestructible but Ginger prefers 20-35 degrees for best growing and Turmeric, a little cooler at 20 – 30.
 It doesn’t really make a lot of difference, as long as they’re not baking in 40°C + temperatures for days in end.
 Ours have gotten through a few days like that without missing a beat.

 When to propagate your plants

 You can start growing your plants any time but they do much better if the weather is warmer.
 Spring is best and propagating then will give you a good start.
 If you’re in a hurry, you may even get a small harvest when the leaves die down in Winter.
+The old planting adage applies here – if you can comfortably sit on the soil with a bare bum, its time to plant!

 Choosing the right piece